-Agile at scale can be tricky if not done right and clients need to know and understand how Agile works too, not only the software team.
+Agile at scale can be tricky if not done right.
+Clients need to know and understand how Agile works too, not only the software team.
 Instead of having clear requirements to begin with, the project was to just be developed case-by-case from the ground up – leaving it to Agile to refine the system, according to NAO’s 2013 report.
 A project of this size developed in that way?
 Was bound to get into plenty of trouble.

-Lessons learned: Don’t jump into a massive Agile project your first time around and do draw up detailed requirements in the beginning if you have legacy systems you can learn from.
+Lessons learned.
+Don’t jump into a massive Agile project your first time around.
+Draw up detailed requirements in the beginning if you have legacy systems you can learn from.

 Project X; A scheduling system for a large organisation in the energy sector

-An old case but a good one, this is the 2008 tale of a multi-region and multi-vendor Agile project that ended up a failure in the eyes of one of the engineers working on the project.
+An old case but a good one, the tale of a multi-region and multi-vendor Agile project that failed in the eyes of one of the engineers on the project.
 Why was the project deemed a failure?
-Straight from the engineer’s account, the project took 3 times as long as anticipated and came in a whopping 5 times over budget.
+The project took 3 times as long as anticipated and came in a whopping 5 times over budget.

-It was ambitious to begin with: teams from Canada provided by one vendor, and the US and parts of Europe by another, to come together for a year long project with monthly Agile sprints.
-The 4 Scrum teams were a mix of co-located and remote staff, and for 2 of the teams the Scrummaster was a remote role, with on-site presence around once a month.
+It was ambitious to begin with.
+Teams from Canada provided by one vendor, and the US and parts of Europe by another, to come together for a year long project with monthly Agile sprints.
+The 4 Scrum teams were a mix of co-located and remote staff.
+2 of the teams the Scrummaster was a remote role, with on-site presence around once a month.

 The issues with Project X

 Communications between teams, and particularly between vendors was fractured and non-time sensitive.
-Standups were not compliant to Agile practices and on top of that, the non-co-located Scrum master was not effective in their role.
+Standups were not compliant to Agile practices.
+On top of that, the non-co-located Scrum master was not effective in their role.
 The client didn’t have the same expectations of the Agile software development process as Vendor A. In short, their Agile practices lacked maturity.